Non-reversible stationary states for majority voter and Ising dynamics on trees: Introduction

 \subsection{Interacting particles on trees}

-We study three Markovian interacting particle processes: a model of \emph{coalescing particles} which move at random times and join when they meet, a \emph{majority voter model}, and the \emph{stochastic Ising model} with non-homogeneous coupling constants.
+We study three Markovian interacting particle processes: a model of \emph{coalescing particles} which move at random times and join when they meet (Fig.~\ref{sub:particle}), a \emph{majority voter model} (Fig.~\ref{sub:voter}), and the \emph{stochastic Ising model} with non-homogeneous coupling constants (see Fig.~\ref{sub:ising}; we also refer to the dynamics of this model as the Ising dynamics, Glauber dynamics, or a variation thereof).
 In all three cases, the elementary degrees of freedom, or \emph{spins}, are placed on the vertices of an infinite regular tree.
 For the first two models this tree is in fact a directed tree.
 Our goal here is to exhibit some intriguing and somewhat surprising phenomena, which \emph{do not occur} on finite-dimensional lattices and which we believe root in the non-amenability and non-unimodularity of infinite directed trees (see~\cite{MR3616205} for an introduction on these notions).